 Contactless Payment Cards over future tech solutions: which is getting the maximum vote?

-In our third post in the series on ‘Are we at the tipping point for global biometric payment card adoption?’, David Orme, SVP of Sales and Marketing at IDEX Biometrics, discusses contactless cards over future tech solutions and which is getting the maximum vote?
+In our third post in the series on ‘Are we at the tipping point for global biometric payment card adoption?’
+IDEX Biometrics discusses contactless cards over future tech solutions and which is getting the maximum vote?

 Not since the days when we bartered in goats, beaver skins, and salt rations have there been so many different ways to do business.
 Today, we can swap coins, cheques and paper money, share account numbers and passcodes, swipe a magnetic strip, use software on a mobile phone or insert plastic into a card reader.
 Each method competes for our business, but the contactless payment card may win our hearts.